 - In the movie There's Something About Mary, the audience knows that Ted is being interrogated about a murder but Ted thinks he is being arrested for picking up a hitchhiker.
 His words are funny because of his misunderstanding.

 - Hank Schrader in Breaking Bad is a DEA agent looking for crystal-meth producer "Heisenberg".
-We know that "Heisenberg" is Schrader's brother-in-law, Walter White, while Hank has no idea.
+The audience knows that "Heisenberg" is Schrader's brother-in-law, Walter White, while Hank has no idea.

 Dramatic Irony in Hitchcock Films

 "The audience is longing to warn the characters on the screen: 'You shouldn't be talking about such trivial matters.
 There's a bomb beneath you and it's about to explode!'"

 - The shower scene in Psycho starts out with the character, Marion, not hearing the killer because the water is running in the shower, but the audience knows he is there.
-Marion was clueless that she was about to be murdered which increase tension for the audience.
+Marion was clueless that she was about to be murdered which increases tension for the audience.

 - In Rope, the audience sees the murder at the beginning of the movie.
 The audience knows that David has been killed and that his body is hidden in the chest being used as a table.
 The characters are waiting for David to arrive when the audience knows he will not be arriving.
 This fact adds to the humor in this movie in an ironic way.